Key Takeaways

 Where ERGO NEXT performs best:

-• Contractors who need instant COI generation
+• Contractors needing instant COI generation

-• Owners comfortable managing policies digitally
+• Owners who prefer managing policies digitally

 Where ERGO NEXT performs less competitively:

-• Businesses expecting hands-on claims support
+• Businesses that want hands-on claims support

-• Healthcare, education or agriculture operations in Delaware
+• Health care, education or agriculture operations in Delaware

 • Companies needing high limits or customized coverage